Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

     d)  Verify the authenticity of diplomas, certificates and certifications upon legitimate requests from relevant agencies, organizations and individuals;
-    d) Edit the content recorded on
+    đ) Edit the content recorded on
         diplomas, certificates and certifications according to the provisions of Chapter IV of these Regulations;
     e)  Revoke and cancel diplomas, certificates and certifications according to Article 18 of these Regulations;
-    f)  Ensure facilities and fire prevention equipment to preserve and store diplomas, certificates, certifications and related
+    g)  Ensure facilities and fire prevention equipment to preserve and store diplomas, certificates, certifications and related
         records.